Eastern Bluebird

 Why participate?

-Last year, more than 1,500 bird enthusiasts joined us, contributing to exciting discoveries like a the first ever Yellow-throated Warbler documented on the Survey and record high counts of Turkey Vultures and Pine Warblers.
+Last year, almost 2,000 bird enthusiasts joined us, contributing to exciting discoveries like record high counts of Carolina Wrens, Eastern Bluebirds, and Red-bellied Woodpeckers.
 Thanks to dedicated participants, the survey has documented significant increases in species like Eastern Bluebirds, American Robins, and Red-breasted Woodpeckers over the last few decades.
 Long-term data is essential to understanding how our wildlife populations are doing, especially in a changing climate.

 Thank you for helping us learn more about New Hampshire’s winter birds!
 We hope you enjoy counting your feathered visitors during the survey weekend and feel proud to be part of this project.